Clinton Transient Merchant Bond: A Comprehensive Guide

 How Much Does the Clinton Transient Merchant Bond Cost?

-The Clinton Transient Merchant bond costs just $100 per year.
+The Clinton Transient Merchant bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the Bond?